PortfoliosLab logoPortfoliosLab logo

 Martin Ratio Rank

-PMFMX vs. ^SP400 - Risk-Adjusted Performance Comparison
+PMFMX vs. ^SP400 - Risk-Adjusted Trends Comparison

-This table presents a comparison of risk-adjusted performance metrics for Principal MidCap S&P 400 Index Fund (PMFMX) and S&P 400 (^SP400).
+This table presents a comparison of risk-adjusted performance metrics for Principal MidCap S&P 400 Index Fund (PMFMX) and S&P 400 Index (^SP400).
 Risk-adjusted metrics are performance indicators that assess an investment's returns in relation to its risk, enabling a more accurate comparison of different investment options.

 Sharpe ratio